-Biden to launch initiative to recruit 1,000 Black-owned barbershops and salons to accelerate vaccinations
+Offering beer, babysitting and barbershop outreach, the White House launches a raft of initiatives to boost vaccinations

 Vaccination rates vary enormously: Some states have given at least one dose to two-thirds of the population, while others have reached slightly more than one-third.

-Barbershops in any community will be able to apply to participate in the new program, but priority will be given to those in parts of the country where vaccination rates are lowest.
+Barbershops in any community will be able to apply to participate in the new program, but priority will be given to those in parts of the country where vaccination rates are the lowest.
 Webb said the priority will be about 30 cities where there are still significant gaps.
-Many are in the South, and include places like Atlanta, Charlotte, San Antonio, Greensboro, N.C. and Birmingham.
+Many are in the South, and include places such as Atlanta, Charlotte, San Antonio, Greensboro, N.C., and Birmingham.

-In states like Florida, Georgia and Texas, “we are casting a wide net to make sure we are getting as many places as we can,” Webb said.
+In states such as Florida, Georgia and Texas, “we are casting a wide net to make sure we are getting as many places as we can,” Webb said.

 Not all participating shops will be urban areas.
 “In a lot of rural communities, you can have impact,” he said.